 The Greek name for oregano is rigani.
 It is arguably the most popular spice in Greek cuisine.
 In Greece, oregano is sold in bunches tied at the stems.
 It is important to note that Greek oregano has a slightly different flavor when compared to other types of oregano.
 It is as important in Greek soups and tomato-based dishes as it is for the flavor of gyro meat.
 Oregano has a pungent woodsy fragrance with a hint of bitterness that goes particularly well with savory flavors.

 Mint is another Mediterranean herb used in Greek cooking and that provides one of the flavors associated with gyros.
 It is used in numerous Greek dishes like stuffed grape leaves (dolmathakia) and meatballs.
 Mint is one of the herbs used in tzatziki sauce and it complements gyros with a sweet, herbaceous flavor that also has a slight cooling effect.

-Gyros may contain garlic in the marinade as well as in the accompanying tzatziki sauce.
+Gyros may contain garlic in the marinade and in the accompanying tzatziki sauce.
 Garlic’s flavor includes pungent sulfur and herbaceous notes with a rich umami quality that complements most savory dishes including gyros.

-Cumin doesn’t show up in a lot of Greek recipes but it does show up in gyro recipes.
+Cumin doesn’t show up in a lot of Greek recipes, but it shows up in gyro recipes.
 The use of cumin may be a remnant of the gyro’s Middle Eastern heritage.
 Cumin has a warm bitterness with a musky, earthy aroma that lends itself to meaty flavors.